adam-scislowicz/seed/documents/notes/mastering_aws_cloudformation.md

 # ...
 ```

-Paramerters can be specified on the command line or passed using a parameter file.
+Parameters can be specified on the command line or passed using a parameter file.
 The parameter file is JSON formatted.

 Here is an example parameter file in JSON format: